TheRenegadeCoder/sample-programs-website/docs/projects/lcs/python/index.md

 {% endraw %}

-LCS in Python was written by:
+[LCS](https://sampleprograms.io/projects/lcs) in [Python](https://sampleprograms.io/languages/python) was written by:

+- Boot-Error
 - Parker Johansen

-- Boot-Error
+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Mar 21 2019 16:33:32.
 The solution was first committed on Oct 16 2018 07:52:37.
 As a result, documentation below may be outdated.